-As it seems likely that the GASB proposals will soon become final standards, this paper takes a look at how the accounting changes will alter the funded ratios of state and local plans.
-The first section reviews how plans currently value plan assets and employer liabilities and explains GASB's proposals.
-The second section presents aggregate funded ratios for the 126 plans in the Public Plans Database (PPD).
+how plans currently value plan assets and employer liabilities and explains GASB's proposals.
+The second section presents aggregate funded ratios for the 126 plans in our Public Plans Database (PPD).
 The third section discusses some of the implications of the GASB proposals.
 The conclusion is that employers and plan administrators should be prepared for funded ratios reported in their financial statements to decline sharply under the new rules.
-But accounting changes do not alter the underlying fundamentals; \$1,000 owed to a retired teacher in ten years under current
+But accounting changes do not alter the underlying fundamentals; \$1,000 owed to a retired teacher in ten years under current standards will remain \$1,000 owed in ten years under the new standards.
+So policymakers should not let new numbers throw them off the path of sensible reform.